mosip/documentation/docs/customisation/ui-customisation.md

 }
 ```

-To change the Color of Error message:
+To change the color of Error message:

 ![Image](./_images/error-message.png)